aboehm/clt2024-rust-kernel-module/README.md

 # Rust on Linux Workshop

-Files for Rust for Linux Workshop at the Chemnitzer Linux Tage 2024
+Files for Rust for Linux Workshop at the Chemnitzer Linux Tage 2024.
+The slides are located under [slides/SLIDES.md](slides/SLIDES.md).

+You will find the solution for the workshop task in [`samples/rust/rust_chrdev_solution.rs`](samples/rust/rust_chrdev_solution.rs)

 ## Overview